lit/lit/.changeset/few-flowers-tease.md

 '@lit-labs/context': minor
 ---

-Fix bug in ContextRoot when the consumer is the shadowRoot of the provider
+Fix bug in ContextRoot when the consumer is in the shadowRoot of the provider